nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 The purpose of this user guide is to help both new and experienced users with using FindMyIntern.

 - If you are a new user, we recommend checking out the [introduction](#introduction) to get a better idea of what FindMyIntern can do.
-If you have no prior experience with command line interfaces, we recommend reading this [guide].
+If you have no prior experience with command line interfaces, we recommend reading this guide.

 - If you are an experienced user, you can use the [table of contents](#table-of-contents) to jump straight to what you are looking for.